Skip to main content

 The future of sustainable education is largely reliant on the ability to fund it; however, the gap between sustainable development aspirations and financing to meet them has widened, reaching an estimated US$4 trillion annually.
 This has trickled down to impact how countries budget for education, ultimately affecting the opportunities provided by the teaching profession.
 Now more than ever, it is essential to invest in teachers and ensure accessible and equitable education for generations to come.

-The Fourth International Conference on Financing for Development took place from 30 June to 1 July 2025 in Sevilla among Heads of State and Governments, gathering with the goal of renewing their shared commitment to the 2030 Agenda for Sustainable Development and its 17 Sustainable Development Goals (SDG).
+The Fourth International Conference on Financing for Development took place from 30 June to 1 July 2025 in Sevilla among Heads of State and Governments, gathering with the goal of renewing their shared commitment to the 2030 Agenda for Sustainable Development and its 17 Sustainable Development Goals (SDG) reflected in the Compromiso de Sevilla.

 Education, culture, and scientific research are among the most powerful levers for peace and the development of our societies.
 Ensuring sustainable funding for them is now essential—undermining it would mean undermining our shared future. - Audrey Azoulay (UNESCO Director-General)